NADPRP: Resources for Recipients and Cooperators

 • Previous claims are being processed.
 Only one claim at a time can be processed.
 If more than one claim is submitted, the second claim will show ineligible until the first claim is processed and paid.

 Claims should be broken down by cost category in the “Requested Amounts by Cost Element” section.
-This break-down should align with the cost categories in the approved Financial Plan.
+This breakdown should align with the cost categories in the approved Financial Plan.

-Recipients may request a one-time no cost extension of up to 12 months to complete NADPRP-funded projects.
+Recipients may request a one-time, no-cost extension of up to 12 months to complete NADPRP-funded projects.
 However, as stated in 2 CFR Part 200.308 (e) (2), requests for extension purely to obligate funds will be denied.

 Recipients must continue to submit quarterly financial and performance reports through the extension period.